Coronavirus digest: US plans to allow vaccinated foreign travelers | DW | 05.08.2021

 The US has been under pressure to lift restrictions on international travel.
 Vaccinated travelers may soon be allowed to enter the country.
 Follow DW for the latest.

-The US is planning to make it mandatory for all foreign travelers to be vaccinated against COVID-19, local media reported on Thursday.
+The United States is planning to make it mandatory for all foreign travelers to be vaccinated against COVID-19, domestic media reported on Thursday.
 Under the current travel restrictions in the US, international travelers have been severely curtailed to control the spread of the delta variant.

 Multiple US media outlets cited anonymous White House sources for the reports.
 The Biden administration reportedly wants to reopen to visitors from abroad in a "safe and sustainable manner," but no time frame was given.